BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 The next step is to add David's new extended public key.
 This works in the same way as during the initial wallet creation.
 On the wallet review screen, the app indicates that a new signing key has been added.
 Bob reviews the changes and hits "create wallet."

-#### Onboarding Alice to the new wallet
+### Cosigner setup, device activation and wallet backup
+The new inheritance wallet is now created.
+Just like during the initial wallet creation, Alice and Bob now need to:

+1. Share the wallet configuration with Alice, so that she can set up the wallet on her app.
-#### Activating the wallet on the signing devices
+2. Activate the new wallet on their signing devices.

-#### Saving the new backup kit

-Next, Alice and Bob save the backup kit for their new wallet in the same way as during the inital wallet creation.
+3. Save the backup kit for the new wallet.

-{% include image-gallery.html pages = page.images_backup-new-wallet %}
+We have covered these topics in the previous pages of this reference design.

 ### Moving funds to the new wallet